WilliamBonvini/shawn/README.md

 Shawn is a dog.
 Shawn is a software engineer.
-Shawn is, most importantly, a command line tool that provides you with well formatted answers to you code related questions.
+Shawn is, most importantly, a command line chatbot that provides you with well formatted answers to you code related questions.

 This project was generated with [cookiecutter](https://github.com/audreyr/cookiecutter) using [jacebrowning/template-python](https://github.com/jacebrowning/template-python).